 Best for saving photos or lifelike images

 JPEG files are used predominantly by the vast majority of computer and web users to upload, download, or view images online.
 Saving in JPEG allows for photo compression and uses a fairly small file size which allows for quicker down and uploads.
 This means that using jpegs allows for good quality images, that don’t take up a lot of space.
 When uploading or downloading images from the web, JPEG should be the storage file of choice.

 PNG — Portable Network Graphics

-Best for saving graphics with a transparent background
+Best for screenshots & saving with transparent backgrounds

 PNG files are primarily used by graphic designers, marketers working with branding and logos, and web users who have a lot of space to save stuff on their computer.
 PNGs are often used for editing images over images, or text over images.
 This is because saving in PNG allows for images or graphics to be put onto a transparent background, and so logo overlays can be created.
 PNGs also offer “clearer” image than jpegs for lines or text, so they are also often used for screenshots.
 Since PNGs take up a decent amount of space in comparison to JPEG files, it’s best to avoid them unless you need a transparent background image, or file size is not an issue.